 Since living in the Midwest, I’ve discovered the joy of State Parks.
 Think of National Parks (such as the Grand Canyon, Yosemite, Yellowstone etc) only on a much smaller scale and they are usually free to enter!
 The state DNR (Department of Natural Resources) are in charge of maintaining the state parks and their websites will have handy information about visiting and any current park closures etc. Some may have a bit of a lakefront, a camp ground, walking trails or just simply be a woodland area that offers a means to escape and find some people.
 I’ve come across some state parks though that have had something a little extra about them, making them a little more unique compared to some of the others!
 So in this post I share my top Midwest State Parks that are perfect for adventurous travellers!

 Maquoketa Caves State Park is located in East Iowa and the awesome thing about it is that it’s completely free to visit!
-The park consists of various walking trails through a woodland area (complete with the dreaded deer!), some follow the path through large caves and others lead to the entrances of caves that require a bit of crawling!
-There are 16 altogether, around 50% are ‘walk in caves’.
+The park consists of 6 miles of walking trails through a woodland area (complete with the deer!), some follow the path through large caves and others lead to the entrances of caves that require a bit of crawling!
+There are 16 caves altogether, around 50% are ‘walk in caves’.
+The caves were first discovered back in the 1830s.
 Here are my tips for visiting Maquoketa Caves State Park!